| Alzheimer’s Research and Education for the L.A. Community |

 | Thank You for Making a Difference | Clinical Trials | Upcoming Events |

-The Mary S. Easton Center for Alzheimer’s Disease Research at UCLA has very active teams working on basic research, drug discovery, biomarkers for early diagnosis and clinical activity including clinical trials, cognitive testing, and patient care.
+The Mary S. Easton Center for Alzheimer’s Research and Care at UCLA has very active teams working on basic research, drug discovery, biomarkers for early diagnosis and clinical activity including clinical trials, cognitive testing, and patient care.
 [PDF Version]

 Alzheimer’s Research and Education for the L.A.
 Community